Cultural depictions of Frederick II, Holy Roman Emperor: On Frederick's national identity and cultural inclinations

 Commenting on Olaf B. Rader's work Friedrich II. – Der Sizilianer auf dem Kaiserthron.
 Eine Biographie ("Frederick II, a Sicilian on the imperial throne.
 A biography", C.H.
-Beck, 2010).
-Georg Vogeler notes that explaining a person's actions in terms of regional cultural imprint is hardly a stable method, and stereotypes run counter to each other, too: Theo Broekmann's theory (that Rader relies upon) about the contemporary societies is that the ruler could settle power conflicts north of the Alps with ritual subjugation, while in the south he needed to exert his power consistently and strictly; meanwhile, Petrarch's interpretation of the situation is that Italians showed mercy, while German mistook it for weakness.
+Beck, 2010), Georg Vogeler notes that explaining a person's actions in terms of regional cultural imprint is hardly a stable method, and stereotypes run counter to each other, too: Theo Broekmann's theory (that Rader relies upon) about the contemporary societies is that the ruler could settle power conflicts north of the Alps with ritual subjugation, while in the south he needed to exert his power consistently and strictly; meanwhile, Petrarch's interpretation of the situation is that Italians showed mercy, while German mistook it for weakness.

 While modern Germans tend to consider Frederick an Italian, like Caputo, German historians Kurstjens and Houben also agree that Frederick was a product of both worlds, a fact he was conscious about.
-Houben opines that, "Making the Kingdom of Sicily the basis of imperial policy was a pragmatic decision, in consideration of the resources available there, and a promising decision given the practical impossibility of being equally present across his empire. north and south of the Alps".
+Houben opines that, "Making the Kingdom of Sicily the basis of imperial policy was a pragmatic decision, in consideration of the resources available there, and a promising decision given the practical impossibility of being equally present across his empire, north and south of the Alps".
 Houben also stresses the transcultural dimension of Frederick, who as an intellectual, was also receptive to Islamic and Jewish influences.
 Frederick's national "blurriness", as opines Hannes Obermair, contributed to his unfavorable perception compared to the better known and more streamlined Frederick II of Prussia.

 On Frederick as a military leader

 Frederick was a capable battlefield leader, able to manoeuvre and prevail in difficult situations.
-His greatest victory, that of 1237 at Cortenuova, gained him primacy in Northern Italy for the rest of his reign.
+John Barker opines that his greatest victory was the battle in 1237 at Cortenuova, gained him primacy in Northern Italy for the rest of his reign.
 Despite occasional setbacks such as the loss of the "Victoria" camp in 1248, he was able to subjugate large parts of the Romagna to improve the overall situation.
 He was preparing to invade Lyon when he died suddenly in December 1250.
 His death brought an end to the campaign and would ultimately lead to the end of the Hohenstaufen.
+Daniel P. Franke compares Frederick with his grandfather Barbarossa.
+Franke opines that both emperors were capable commanders who made the best decisions possible in their most famous battles (Legnano and Cortenuova) despite the different outcomes.
+Frederick II won his campaign because his "diplomatic freedom of action" was better and he had a larger and more competent set of allies.
+Yet war did not prove to be the decisive modifier for both emperors.
+Despite Legnano, Barbarossa later was able to advance his goals a lot with (quiet and unheroic) diplomacy and statesmanship, while in the long term, Frederick II's opponents recovered while the emperor suffered more personal trauma.

 Abulafia was one author who disparages Frederick's military skills, saying that he preferred civil affairs and hesitated to test himself in battle.